nplimaye/FSE-2012-UMLtoCSP-UOST/README.md

 # FSE-2012-UMLtoCSPUOST
-A Tool for Efficient Verification of UML/OCL Class Diagrams Through Model Slicing
+A Tool for Efficient Verification of UML/OCL Class Diagrams Through Model Slicing.

 ***